bartvandebiezen/css-conventions/css-conventions.md

 - Makes sure you don't get nummers like '0.29310344827586204em' (this is an actual used number).
 - Development time in pixels is much less.
 - Fonts and line-heights look more identical between browsers.
 - Sizes in ems are allowed, but only in specific cases: when it should actually be based on the current font-size.
-For example a max width of 30 ems to make sure lines never get to long.
+For example a max width of 30 ems to make sure lines never get too long.

 See ['W3C Recommendations about lengths'](http://www.w3.org/TR/CSS21/syndata.html#length-units) for further reading.